ducng99/goserve/README.md

     <img src="https://github.com/ducng99/goserve/actions/workflows/test.yml/badge.svg"/>
   </a>
   <br>
-  <strong>goserve</strong> is a web server tool to host static files with directory indexing page, with configurable HTTPS, CORS and more.<br>Inspired by PHP Dev server.
+  <strong>goserve</strong> is a quick tool to spin up a HTTP(S) server to host static files with directory indexing page, with configurable HTTPS, CORS and more.<br>Inspired by PHP Dev server.
 </p>

 ---